robstoll/atrium/README.md

 </ex-first>

 The statement can be read as "I expect, x to be nine" where an equality check is used (for an identity check, you have to use `isSameAs`).
-Since this is false, an `AssertionError` is thrown with a corresponding message as shown in the Output. where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
+Since this is false, an `AssertionError` is thrown with a corresponding message as shown in the Output where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
 In this sense the report can be read as `I expect that it holds that the subject of the assertion, which is 10, to be 9`.